R0mainBardet/Sorting-Algorithms-Visualization/README.md

 - Very efficient when input is uniformly distributed
 - Good for floating-point numbers in a known range

-### Performance Metrics
-Each sorting algorithm's performance is measured using three metrics:
-- **Memory Access**: Number of times the algorithm reads or writes to memory
-- **Comparisons**: Number of times two elements are compared
-- **Time Elapsed**: Actual time taken to complete the sort

 The metrics are displayed in real-time and compared with the previous sort, helping users understand the efficiency differences between algorithms.

 ## How to ue the application